prashasthk/cse15l-lab-reports/lab-report-2-week-4.md

 Exception in thread "main" java.lang.OutOfMemoryError: Java heap space
 ```

-This bug occurs because `nextOpenBracket` is set to -1 because `indexOf` can not find an open bracket after the closing parentheses in the failure-inducing input from test-file.md.
+This bug occurs because `nextOpenBracket` is set to -1 because `indexOf` can not find an open bracket after the closing parentheses in the failure-inducing string input from test-file.md.
 Because it is searching from index -1, the program will find the first closing bracket and will parse through the same link infinitely, never breaking out of the while loop.
 This is why we eventually see the out of memory error returned (shown above) as the symptom.

 &nbsp;
 ## Bug Fix #2